FEASTorg/pyCRUMBS/docs/setup_testing_notes.md

-# Setup and Testing Steps for pyCRUMBS on Raspberry Pi
+# Setup and Testing Notes

 This was tested using a Raspberry Pi 4B+ with the default Raspberry Pi OS Lite 64-bit distribution and an Arduino Nano R3 with a level shifter bridging the two.